Art Director, Avatars

 Shipping, and what it actually means

-Style 2.0 launched at Meta Connect and rolled out across every Meta platform.
+Meta Avatars 2.0 launched at Meta Connect and rolled out across every Meta platform.
 Over a billion avatars migrated to the new style during the rollout.
+The visual identity that had been a global punchline two years earlier was now the one users preferred.
 The key metrics cleared their targets:

 None of this ships without strong partners.
 The visual development team who built against the maquettes, the tech art and engineering who turned my initial prototypes into shippable systems, the ML researchers who trained and retrained the pipeline against the quality bar we had set together, the product and UXR partners who kept us grounded in what users actually needed, and the vendor studios on three continents who carried the style framework into production at scale.
 The character on screen is the visible part of this work.
 The system underneath is everybody's.

 A billion avatars sounds like a number.
-It is also a billion small moments of someone looking at a screen and seeing themselves, or not, in the character that represents them to their family, their friends, their coworkers, their communities.
-That is what platform-scale character work actually is.
-A responsibility, a craft problem, and the most meaningful extension of twenty years of character work that I could have asked for.
+It is also a billion small moments of someone looking at a screen and seeing themselves, or not, in the character that represents them to their family, their friends, their coworkers, and their communities.
+That is what platform-scale character work actually is: a responsibility, a craft problem, and the most meaningful extension of twenty years of character work that I could have asked for.